ayon178/bitgpt-backend/PROJECT_DOCUMENTATION.md

 ### Recycle Re-entry Algorithm (BFS with Ancestor Resolution)
 When a user completes a slot (39 occupants) and recycles:
-1) If the immediate upline has the same slot active, place the recycling user into the immediate upline’s current in-progress tree using BFS:
+1) If the immediate upline has the same slot active, place the recycling user into the immediate upline's current in-progress tree using BFS:
    - Try Level-1 first (any of the 3 direct positions).
 If none are free, proceed breadth-first to Level-2 then Level-3.
 2) If the immediate upline does NOT have that slot active, escalate upward to the next upline who has that slot active and space available, using the same BFS rule.
-Continue escalation up to 60 levels; if none is eligible, place into the Mother ID’s tree for that slot.
+Continue escalation up to 60 levels; if none is eligible, place into the Mother ID's tree for that slot.
 3) The resulting three ancestors above the placed position define Level-1/2/3 for income distribution (20/20/60).

-Implication: A user may temporarily appear under a super-upline’s tree (sweepover or recycle), while the direct upline relationship remains unchanged.
-Later, if the skipped upline activates the relevant slot (or a higher slot before the downline’s next upgrade), subsequent placements can return under that upline’s tree.
+Implication: A user may temporarily appear under a super-upline's tree (sweepover or recycle), while the direct upline relationship remains unchanged.
+Later, if the skipped upline activates the relevant slot (or a higher slot before the downline's next upgrade), subsequent placements can return under that upline's tree.

 ### Worked Example (Slots 3 and 4)
 Assume the hierarchy: You (A) → Me (B) → My Downline (D).
 - A has Slot-3 active.
 D has Slot-3 active.
 B does NOT yet have Slot-3.
 - D completes Slot-3 and recycles.
 Since B lacks Slot-3, D is placed into A Slot-3 tree by BFS.
 This may place D at A Level-1 if a direct position is free, otherwise at Level-2/3 per BFS.
 During this time, Tree Upline for D@Slot-3 is A. Direct Upline remains B.
 - Later, B upgrades Slot-3.
-Before D upgrades to Slot-4, D’s next placement (e.g., D’s Slot-4 join/upgrade) will resolve under B’s tree if B has Slot-4 first (or activates the relevant slot before D’s corresponding upgrade).
+Before D upgrades to Slot-4, D's next placement (e.g., D's Slot-4 join/upgrade) will resolve under B's tree if B has Slot-4 first (or activates the relevant slot before D's corresponding upgrade).
 Thus Tree Upline for D@Slot-4 becomes B, while Direct Upline was always B.

 ### Bonuses Unaffected by Sweepover
 - Partner Incentive (10%), Newcomer Growth Support, and Mentorship Bonus are not impacted by sweepover; they distribute per their normal rules regardless of the tree used for level-income.

 ### Notes
-- “Second-level middle three fund the next slot” remains the authoritative auto-upgrade rule for Matrix and is unchanged here.
+- "Second-level middle three fund the next slot" remains the authoritative auto-upgrade rule for Matrix and is unchanged here.
-- For concrete scenarios (e.g., junior upgrades $60 and sweeps over a non-upgraded upline into a super-upline’s tree), recycle re-entry will remain in that same tree so long as the skipped upline stays non-upgraded at that slot.
+- For concrete scenarios (e.g., junior upgrades $60 and sweeps over a non-upgraded upline into a super-upline's tree), recycle re-entry will remain in that same tree so long as the skipped upline stays non-upgraded at that slot.
 If the upline later upgrades (e.g., $60 and $240), then when the junior reaches the higher slot (e.g., $240) the placement and distribution will occur under the upgraded upline per normal.

 ### Partner Incentive & Mentorship Bonus (Matrix) — Distribution Rules
 - Partner Incentive (PI) — 10%: Paid to the direct sponsor/upline of the user who joins or upgrades a Matrix slot.
 This is always based on the referral chain (not tree placement).
 Unaffected by sweepover or recycle.
-- Mentorship Bonus — 10%: Paid to the “super upline” (the sponsor of the sponsor) for transactions made by the direct-of-direct partner (i.e., your direct’s direct).
+- Mentorship Bonus — 10%: Paid to the "super upline" (the sponsor of the sponsor) for transactions made by the direct-of-direct partner (i.e., your direct's direct).
 Also based on the referral chain and unaffected by sweepover or recycle.
 - Scope: Both apply on Matrix join ($11) and on every Matrix slot upgrade (slots 1–15) per slot value.
 - Independence: PI and Mentorship are independent of the 20/20/60 level-income and of reserve mechanics.
 They are computed in parallel with level-income.
 - Missing super upline: If a super upline does not exist for a user (no sponsor-of-sponsor), the Mentorship portion for that user does not apply.

 Example:
-- If X joins/upgrade a Matrix slot and S is X’s direct sponsor, Y is S’s sponsor:
+- If X joins/upgrade a Matrix slot and S is X's direct sponsor, Y is S's sponsor:
   - PI 10% of the slot amount → S (direct sponsor of X).
   - Mentorship 10% of the slot amount → Y (sponsor of S), because X is a direct-of-direct relative to Y.
-  - These payouts are independent of whether X’s level-income flows under S’s tree or under any super-upline’s tree due to sweepover.
+  - These payouts are independent of whether X's level-income flows under S's tree or under any super-upline's tree due to sweepover.

 ### Matrix Recycle Tree API